dsentker/url-signature/README.md

 ## Installation
 Installing via [Composer](https://getcomposer.org) is simple:

 `composer require dsentker/url-signature`

 If you not like composer, you can download this repository files and use any PSR-4-Autoloader to get everything loaded.

+There is also [a bundle for Symfony 4](https://github.com/dsentker/url-signature-bundle/) available:

+`composer require dsentker/url-signature-bundle`

 ## Usage
 To sign (or validate) URLs, a key is required (which is of course secret).
 The key is used to hash special parts* of the URL and attach them as a signature in the query string of the URL.